robsontenorio/laravel-keycloak-guard/README.md

 *Default is `false`.*

 Appends to the authenticated user the full decoded JWT token.
 Useful if you need to know roles, groups and another user info holded by JWT token.
-You can also get it using `Auth::token()`, see API section.
+Even you choose `false`, you can also get it using `Auth::token()`, see API section.

 ✔️ **allowed_resources**